 10. Visit Two Jack Lake

-Two Jack Lake is one of the most popular lakes to kayak and SUP in the summertime.
-With the warmer days, it’s the perfect place to cool off and even have a few drinks.
+Two Jack Lake is one of the most popular lakes to kayak and SUP (stand up paddleboarding) in the summertime.
+Just a 10-15 minute drive from downtown Banff, it’s the perfect place to cool off and even have a few drinks.

 At Two Jack Lake, you’ll find a large day-use area complete with picnic benches and mountain views.
-Stop at the day-use area, catch spectacular views of Mt Rundle, and continue onto Lake Minnewanaka!
+You can stop at the day-use area, catch spectacular views of Mt Rundle, and continue onto Lake Minnewanaka!